thegworld/gtx-browser/docs/code_review_owners.md

 # Mandatory Code-Review and Native OWNERS

-Beginning on March 24, 2021, committers@ of Chromium are no longer able to circumvent code review and OWNERS approval on CLs.
+Beginning on March 24, 2021, committers@ of GTx Browser are no longer able to circumvent code review and OWNERS approval on CLs.
 The full [Code Review](code_reviews.md) documentation has been updated to reflect this.